NilsGhes/DesignPatterns/README.md

 #Command Design Pattern

 Encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations

+#Adapter

+Converts the interface of a class into another interface clients expect.
+Lets classes wortk together that couldn't otherwise because of incompatible features

+#Facade

+Provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.